Sometimes, birds need our help. Here are answers to important questions about doing just that.

 Every year, billions of birds are killed when they fly into windows.
 Fooled by reflections in the glass, they don’t recognize until too late that it’s solid.
 A bird may survive if it doesn’t strike too hard, in which case it may flutter to the ground, stunned, unable to fly for a time.
 It may sit or lie still, often with eyes closed, while it recovers.
 Here’s what to do to protect it:

 Check it periodically; if it begins to act feisty and tries to get out of the bag, it’s probably time to release it.
 Take the bag outside, reach in, and grab hold of it (hold its wings folded next to its body to keep them from becoming damaged).
-Or you can slowly turn the bag on its side, open it and wait for the bird to find its way out.
+Or you can slowly turn the bag on its side, open it, and wait for the bird to find its way out.
 Release it at ground level; don’t throw it into the air.
 If it still seems stunned, keep it safe for another hour.
-If it’s still not well by then, call a licensed wildlife rehabilitator.
+Call a licensed wildlife rehabilitator if it’s still not well by then.

 Is it OK to observe babies in their nests?

-If you’re able to peek into a nest, do it, it’s just too tempting to resist.
-But don’t do it too often, and only when the parents are away.
+If you can peek into a nest, do it; it’s just too tempting to resist.
+But not too often, and only when the parents are away.
 Bird parents are very devoted to their young and will tolerate some disturbance.
 Too much, however, and they’ll feel forced to abandon them.
 How much is too much?
 You won’t know until it’s too late.
-So, peek a few times, but, otherwise, watch the bird family’s activity from a distance.
+So, peek a few times, but otherwise, watch the bird family’s activity from a distance.
 By the way, you shouldn’t touch the babies, but it isn’t true that human scent alone will make the parents abandon them.

 How to care for orphaned birds